Out of School Club Cook

 Full-time equivalent salary

-OSC Cook job summary
+Out of School Club Cook job summary

 Duties will include the following:

-Day to Day food preparation (both hot and cold)
+- Day to day food preparation (both hot and cold)

-Cleaning of all food preparation areas
+- Cleaning of all food preparation areas

-Assist with ordering produce
+- Assist with food ordering

-Assist with meal plans and long-term menu selections
+- Assist with meal plans and long-term menu selections

-Support Allergy Management.
+- Support Allergy Management.

 To be considered for this position, you will need to:

-Be adaptable to aspects of the role
+- Be adaptable to all aspects of the role

-Be fully committed to being part of a hard-working team
+- Be fully committed to being part of a hard-working team

-Undertake training to ensure you are compliant with legal expectations for food preparation.
+- Undertake training to ensure you are compliant with legal expectations for food preparation.

 It would be an advantage if you:

-Held a recognised food hygiene qualification.
+- Hold a recognised food hygiene qualification

 As a member of The Keys Academy Trust, the successful applicants will have access to high quality professional development and career progression within The Trust.